|General||Will AMH be able to give service providers any data back? |

 |OWITS/EHR||Can OWITS be accessed from any computer with internet access? |

-OWITS can be accessed from any computer connected to high speed internet with a modern web browser, such as Internet Explorer version 9.0 or higher, Mozilla Firefox, Google Chrome, Safari, and others.
+OWITS can be accessed from any computer connected to high speed internet with a modern web browser, such as Internet Explorer version 10 or higher, Mozilla Firefox, Google Chrome, Safari, and others.
 OWITS is not currently compatible with the Microsoft Edge browser.

 |OWITS/EHR||Are you aware of any problems running OWITS on the Windows 7 operating system?
 What about Windows 8?|